SACHSTech/Lesson-Nested-Loops-and-2D-Arrays/README.md

-# Nested Loops and 2D Arrays — Full Lesson
+# Nested Loops and 2D Arrays

-In this lesson, you will learn:
+In this lesson, we'll cover:

 - Why nested loops are used with 1D and 2D arrays
 - How to build nested loop algorithms step-by-step